xareelee/XSpect/Documents/XSpect_Tutorial.md

 	> My name?
 I'm Xaree Lee
 	> The user is: Xaree Lee

-Now, add the two files, `Aspect-Mary.m` and `Aspect-Jason.m` (in the `<Project_Path>/XSpectDemo/Aspects Demo/`), into the project.
+Now, add the two files, `Aspect-MaryAspect.m` and `Aspect-JasonAspect.m` (in the `<Project_Path>/XSpectDemo/Aspects Demo/`), into the project.
 Then run the app again.
 You can see the following messages on the Xcode console:

 	> Jason ----> I see you before.
 I know you are...
 	> Mary ----> Hello, what's your name?